-Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No The U.S. does not impose tariff or non-tariff trade barriers on pelagic longline products imported from foreign countries.
+Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No The U.S. does not impose tariff or non-tariff trade barriers on pelagic longline products imported from fresh or frozen foreign countries.
 For longline fishery products, U.S. market access is not linked to purchase of specific technologies.